Hey all! Real Farmer Jeff here.

 - More expensive than building your own wooden bed

-- Note that if you live on a property with fallen wood or leaves, you can throw those in the bottom half of these containers (just make sure there are no chemicals sprayed on any organic material that you use).
+- If you buy the tall size, you will need a lot of dirt to fill it, which is an additional cost.
+Note that if you have access to a lot of fallen wood or leaves, you can throw those in the bottom half of these containers (just make sure there are no chemicals sprayed on any organic material that you use).
 In my case, I bought some cheap hay bales to throw in.

 - Not portable

-2. Garden Patch Grow Boxes:
+2. Garden Patch Grow Boxes

 I could go on-and-on all day about how much I love the Garden Patch Grow Box.
 Growing up, my parents always used them, having learned about them from their own parents.
 Eventually, the idea to use them was passed down to me as well.
-Over the years, I’ve recommended them to many of my friends, and have even bought them as gifts.
-I love them so much because of their approachability, low cost, and incredible results.
-I personally have 10, but 1-3 would be ideal for a new gardener!

 PROS: